top of page

 West Palm Beach, Fla. -- The West Palm Beach Police Department began using body cameras back in 2015, which followed a national trend.
 A year later, the number of police departments in the United States that implemented body cameras reached 47%.

-In 2016, residents in Palm Beach County and West Palm Beach were surveyed by the Haas Center at the University of Florida about their opinions on body cameras and policing.
-The survey found that most people strongly supported body cameras because they believe it makes residents safer and improves law enforcement behavior.
+In 2016, the Haas Center at the University of Florida surveyed residents in Palm Beach County and West Palm Beach about their opinions on body cameras and policing.
+The survey found that most people strongly supported body cameras because they make residents safer and improve law enforcement behavior.

-Body cameras were implemented with the goal of keeping police officers more accountable and improving transparency.
-According to Ariel et. al (2015) study, the implementation of body cameras led to a 52% reduction in use of force.
+Body cameras were implemented to keep police officers more accountable and improve transparency.
+According to Ariel et. al (2015) study, the implementation of body cameras led to a 52% reduction in the use of force.

 “It provides more evidence in cases of alleged police misconduct,” said James Todd, an associate professor of politics at Palm Beach Atlantic University.
 “To keep police officers more accountable.”

-It also sheds light on any discrepancies that occur after an incident takes place and helps combat police brutality in some cases.
+It also sheds light on any discrepancies after an incident occurs and helps combat police brutality in some cases.
 When there is an altercation that takes place, the police department and often the public can see what happened from beginning to end.

 While there are many benefits of police using body cameras, there are those who oppose body cameras, too.
 A Fort Lauderdale police officer, who asked to not be identified, says body cameras have added stress to an already stressful job and that the benefits don’t outweigh the cost.